auth0/docs/articles/login/index.md

 If you select the New Universal Login Experience, you can also configure the favicon URL and a custom font URL using [the Branding API](/api/management/v2#!/Branding).

-### Implementing Universal Login

-In addition to configuring Universal Login for your tenant's applications, you will also need to complete a few other steps:

-1. Set up a connection(s) in the [Dashboard](${manage_url}) (Choose **Connections** in the Dashboard's sidebar, then choose a type and pick one to configure, such as a database or a social login provider).
-1. Set up your application in the [Dashboard](${manage_url}/#/applications).
-1. Configure your application's code to call Auth0's [`/authorize`](/api/authentication#login) endpoint in order to trigger Universal Login, and then to deal with the response.
-You can either do this directly, or use one of our SDKs to make the process easier.

-For step by step instructions on setting up your application to use Universal Login, check out our [Quickstart guides](/quickstarts).

 ## Embedded Login

 Embedded Login refers to implementations where users login on a page hosted by your application, and credentials are sent to Auth0.
 There are security concerns with this approach since login and authentication take place on the different domains.
-In particular, if you do not use the [Custom Domains](/custom-domains) feature at Auth0, this potentially opens your application up to [cross-origin authentication](/cross-origin-authentication) issues.

-If you need to implement Embedded Login, you need to have a custom domain set up, so that this can be mitigated.
+If you need to implement Embedded Login, you need to have a [custom domain](/custom-domains) set up, so that this can be mitigated.
 You can then use one of our libraries (Such as the [Lock Widget](/libraries/lock) or [auth0.js SDK](/libraries/auth0js)) to implement login in your application, or do it via our [API](/api/authentication).